Prathamesh1305/OCTANET_APRIL/README.md

 # OCTANET_APRIL
-OctaNet Serivces  Pvt ltd gave me a to make landing page using HTML and CSS
+OctaNet Serivces  Pvt ltd gave me a task to make landing page using HTML and CSS